Understanding the Fiji Regions© FijiPocketGuide.com

 The Lomaiviti and Lau Islands

 Off the eastern coast of Viti Levu is the small island group of the Lomaiviti Islands.
-Travel some 200-300km (124-186 miles) east and you’ll eventually find the remote region of the Lau Islands.
+Travel some 200-300 km (124-186 mi) east, and you’ll eventually find the remote region of the Lau Islands.

 The Lomaiviti Islands

 A group of tourist-friendly islands just off the coast of Suva, the Lomaiviti Islands present a mix of island resorts, villages and historic towns.
-Ovalau is the Lomaiviti Islands’ main island and was once home to the capital of Fiji before it moved to Suva.
-The islands offer down-to-earth guesthouses, budget and mid-range resorts, as well as one luxury private island.
+Ovalau is the Lomaiviti Islands’ main island and was once home to the capital of Fiji, Levuka, before it was moved to Suva.
+The islands offer down-to-earth guesthouses, budget and mid-range resorts, and two luxury private islands.

 Learn more about the Lomaiviti Islands in The Complete Guide to the Lomaiviti Islands.